35 Amazing Facts About Disney World Only Insiders Know

 There’s a T-Rex replica at the Animal Kingdom.

-At DinoLand U.S.A. you can find Dino-Sue, an exact replica of the largest T-Rex skeleton ever found, a 13-foot tall, 40-foot-long beast that was discovered in South Dakota by archaeologist Sue Hendrickson.
+At DinoLand U.S.A. in Animal Kingdom, you can find Dino-Sue, an exact replica of the largest T-Rex skeleton ever found, a 13-foot tall, 40-foot long creature discovered in South Dakota by archaeologist Sue Hendrickson.
 You can pose for a picture, but don’t expect to get all of Dino-Sue in the frame—after all, she’s the length of a four-story building!

 Disney World is one of the most well-trodden vacation spots of all time.

-Worldwide, Disney World Parks draw an estimated 150 people each year, making them some of the most vacationed spots in the world.
-And with nearly 20.5 million visitors in 2017, Disney World’s Magic Kingdom is the most visited theme park in the world.
+Worldwide, Disney World Parks draw an estimated 150 million people each year, making them some of the most vacationed spots in the world.
+And with nearly 21 million visitors in 2018, Disney World’s Magic Kingdom is the most visited theme park in the world.
+And for some great family vacations outside of Disney, check out the 15 Summer Family Trips Your Teenage Children Won’t Hate.

 To discover more amazing secrets about living your best life, click here to follow us on Instagram!